Medically reviewed by Drugs.com. Last updated on Jan 14, 2022.

 - Wound healing problems—Use with caution.
 May make these conditions worse.

 A nurse or other trained health professional will give you this medicine in a hospital or cancer treatment center.
-This medicine is given through a needle placed in a vein and is given together with other cancer medicines.
+This medicine is given through a needle placed in a vein for at least 1 hour and is given together with other cancer medicines every 2 weeks.

 Your doctor will want to check your progress at regular visits to see if the medicine is working properly and to decide if you should continue to receive it.